Here we share our interior door paint ideas design guide with the best colors to use for closet doors, walls, trim and jambs.

 It would be best to color the threshold transition area gray to match the door since the traffic flow is from the entry to the dining.
 Many interior designers like to follow the room hierarchy.
 Meaning, you will prioritize rooms that are deemed essential.

-There is no need for you to paint all of your doors the same color.
+There is no need for you to paint all of your entryways the same color.
 Begin with your master bedroom and evaluate how you like it by painting the closet/bathroom doors.
 It is just painting; we always remind our clients.
 You can always modify it should you change your mind.

 Keep things modest with a subdued color palette if you’re not ready to commit to a robust color scheme.
 You can paint the inside of your front door a “barely there” pink to fit in with the warm woods and vivid flora in a mid-century design house.